 Hostinger is a better option for anyone looking for an automatic backup service.
 While Hostinger offers daily or weekly backups depending on your plan, HostGator provides random weekly backups as a courtesy.
 These backups are not guaranteed, so you’re responsible for securing data, which means more costs.

 But if you need more storage capacity, HostGator beats Hostinger with its unlimited storage capacity offered on all plans since Hostinger’s basic plan only provides 50GB of storage.
-However, in terms of reach, Hostinger has data centres across four continents, while HostGator’s servers reside in the U.S. To route content through additional data centres in other locations, you will need to activate Cloudflare.
+However, in terms of reach, Hostinger has data centers across four continents, while HostGator’s servers reside in the U.S. To route content through additional data centers in other locations, you will need to activate Cloudflare.

 - Hostinger vs. Bluehost